status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 In this page we'll cover how to use  Grafana and Prometheus to help you visualise important real-time metrics concerning your validator and/or beacon node.

-Prometheus is an open-source system monitoring and alerting toolkit.
+Prometheus is an open-source systems monitoring and alerting toolkit.
 It runs as a service on your computer and its job is to capture metrics.
 You can find more information about Prometheus [here](https://prometheus.io/docs/introduction/overview/).

 Grafana is a tool for beautiful dashboard monitoring that works well with Prometheus.
 You can learn more about Grafana [here](https://github.com/grafana/grafana).